Dental implants are marginally more susceptible to medical problems than natural teeth.

 Gum disease is caused by bacteria in the mouth that accumulate at the gum line (the point where your gum wraps around your teeth).

-Given that the root of a dental implant is held in place by your jawbone, the degeneration of this bone can cause the root to become less firmly implanted (Peri-Implantitis).
+Given that the root of a dental implant is held in place by your jawbone, the degeneration of such bone through gum disease can cause your implanted root to become less firmly embedded in the jaw (Peri-Implantitis).

-This process can, over time, cause your implanted roots to come out.
+This process can, over time, cause your implant to come loose and fall out.

-Gum disease causes natural tooth loss in much the same way as it causes dental implants to fall out, however as the latter are not naturally grown out of your jaw bone, an implanted tooth is more likely to fall out as a result of gum disease than a natural tooth.
+It can cause you to lose your natural teeth in much the same way as it causes dental implants to fall out, however as the latter are not naturally grown out of your jaw bone, an implanted tooth is more likely to fall out as a result of gum disease than a natural tooth.

 Therefore you must pay extra attention to prevent gum disease around an implanted tooth.